Maintenance Request Mobile App

 Why I made this project

-For tenants, having to deal with maintenance requests feels like a burden.
-Having an app that helps tenants quickly report repair issues or security concerns and get these issues resolved in no time and without much fuss, is a deal breaker.
+For tenants, dealing with maintenance requests feels like a big burden.
+Having an app that helps tenants quickly report repair issues or security concerns and get these issues resolved in no time and without much fuss, is a real deal breaker.

 For larger apartment complexes, the App helps to efficiently manage maintenance requests and track progress so that tenants can get the help they need quickly and with minimal effort and in a timely manner.